An unfinished test can be resumed if the test was interrupted in one of the following ways:

 - An unfinished test can only be resumed within eight calendar days (192 hours) of its original starting date and time.

 - A test can be paused and resumed repeatedly.
 When a test is resumed, the student returns to the same place in the test where the student left off (the same question number), but a different question will be presented.
 This is done to prevent pausing the test in order to give a student more time to work on a problem.

-Example: On a Thursday afternoon, Lisa is taking a Star Reading Spanish test.
-She is on question 12 when she begins to feel ill.
+Example: On a Monday afternoon, Lisa is taking a Star Early Literacy Spanish test.
+She has just chosen her answer for question 12 and is about to enter it when she starts to feel ill.
 The teacher pauses the test and sends Lisa home.
-Lisa does not return to school until Monday; when she comes back, the teacher resumes the test.
-She continues the test, starting on question 12 where she left off, but question 12 is no longer the same question she saw last Thursday; it has changed to a new question.
+Lisa does not return to school until Wednesday.
+On Wednesday, the teacher resumes the test.
+Lisa resumes the test on question 12, but sees a different question than the one she saw on Monday.